webiny/github-actions-wac/README.md

 });
 ```

-Once you're done, in your terminal, simply run the `yarn github-actions-wac build` (or `yarn ghawac build`) CLI command to emit your TypeScript code as regular YAML files.
+Once you're done, in your terminal, simply run the `yarn github-actions-wac build` (or `yarn ghawac build`) CLI command to emit regular YAML files.
 For example, if we were to build the above example, we'd end up with two YAML files: `push.yml` and `pullRequests.yml`.

 > The `yarn github-actions-wac build` commands detects all exported workflows from `.wac.ts` files and emits a standalone YAML file for each one.